 - Complera, which contains emtricitabine (NRTI), rilpivirine (NNRTI), and tenofovir disoproxil fumarate (NRTI)

-One daily pill, instead of three or four, simplifies treatment for people with HIV.
+Taking just 1 daily pill instead of 3 or 4 simplifies treatment for people with HIV.
 It also improves its effectiveness.
-A study in PLOS ONE found that people who take a single daily pill are less likely to get sick enough to end up in the hospital.
+A study found that people who take a single daily pill are less likely than people who take three or more daily pills to get sick enough to end up in the hospital.

 In addition, fixed-dose combinations cut down on dosing errors.
 They also lower the likelihood that the HIV virus will become resistant to the treatment.

 On the other hand, adding more drugs to one pill can also lead to more side effects.
 That’s because each drug comes with its own set of risks.
 If you develop a side effect, it can be hard to tell which of the drugs in the pill caused it.

 Talk to your doctor

 Choosing an HIV treatment is an important decision.
 You should make your decision with your doctor.
 Discuss the benefits and risks of single tablets versus a combination pill.
 Choose the option that best suits your lifestyle and health.